 Not all members sing at every visit.
 Some members sing only when we are local to them.
 Many find that other commitments mean that they can't join us as often as they might like.
-For this reason, we offer a membership fee on a pro rata basis - you pay for the days you sing with us and not for those you don't.
-Similarly, however, we cap that fee annually so that those who attend the majority of visits are not required to over-contribute.
+For this reason, we offer a membership fee on a pro-rata basis - you pay for the days you sing with us and not for those you don't.
+We cap that fee annually so that those who attend the majority of visits are not required to over-contribute.

 This is capped at £80 per year.

 If you are going to be singing to be with us for more than 5 singing days in the year, we would ask that you pay your annual membership fee of £80 in one go at the beginning of the year.
 This makes it easier for us to track and allows us to claim back the tax on your contribution.
 We can only claim the tax back on membership fees paid annually (not those paid daily).

 If you are a tax payer, we would ask that you complete a gift aid form.
 Please contact John through firstname.lastname@example.org for a form.

 Visit 1 - Christmas/Epiphany weekend (Saturday and Sunday).
 2 singing days = 2 x £16 (£32)

 Visit 2 - Spring half term single day visit.
 1 singing day = 1 x £16 (£16 + £32 = £48)

 Visit 3 - Low Sunday weekend visit (Saturday and Sunday).
 2 singing days = 2 x £16 (£32 + £48 = £80)

 If you'd attended all three visits above, you have completed 5 singing days and paid £80 - the maximum for the year.
 You can then join us at the rest of visits for the year for free.
 If you intend to do this, we would prefer you that you pay up front at the beginning of the year.